 - General ill feeling (malaise)

 A rash appears in fewer than one third of cases.
 Sometimes, the disease may be mistaken for Rocky Mountain spotted fever, if the rash is present.
 The symptoms are often mild, but people are sometimes sick enough to see a health care provider.

 Antibiotics (tetracycline or doxycycline) are used to treat the disease.
 Children should not take tetracycline by mouth until after all their permanent teeth have grown in, because it can permanently change the color of growing teeth.
 Doxycycline that is used for 2 weeks or less usually does not discolor a child's permanent teeth.
 Rifampin has also been used in people who cannot tolerate doxycycline.

 Ehrlichiosis is rarely deadly.
 With antibiotics, people usually improve within 24 to 48 hours.
-Recovery takes 3 weeks.
+Recovery may take up to 3 weeks.